 “This is a poignant, touching memoir from a natural-born teacher.
 The education of Sarah Sentilles is something we can all learn from.”

-author, Fist, Stick, Knife, Gun
+— Geoffrey Canada, author of Fist, Stick, Knife, Gun

 President of Harlem Children's Zone, Inc.